Design thinking

 - Work is nonlinear and iterative.

 - There are multiple periods of diverge-converge work.
-Some design thinking practitioners refer to each period as a diamond — for example: “We have adopted the Design Council’s Double Diamond framework.”
+Some refer to each period as a diamond — see for example the Design Council’s Double Diamond framework.

 Newcreate

-- Upstream imagination and downstream value realisation are conjoined.
+- Upstream idea conception and elaboration and downstream value realisition are equally important and interdependent.

 Unconditional service is selfless action taken for the benefit of others, motivated by a fervent desire to enrich the world or a particular piece of it.
 When we give unconditional service, we help others without wanting anything in return.You are not here merely to make a living.
 You are here in order to enable the world to live more amply, with greater vision, with a finer spirit of hope and achievement.
 You are here to enrich the world, and you impoverish yourself if you forget the errand.